sal55/langs/mfeatures.md

 * There is a limited amount of source code in M (currently some 100Kloc), so the tools will not have got the testing they would get if applied to a billion lines of C code.
 So there will be inevitable bugs, corner cases that have never been tested etc as well as language features that don't work as well as expected.

 * There is no optimiser.

-Basically, the main problem is that it is not C. Even though C is a ghastly language, it is everywhere, there are loads of tools for it, and huge numbers of people are familiar with it.